firefly431/roguelike/implementation.md

   * Inventory (should be a pointer so as not to waste memory)
   * Stats (HP can be displayed if graphical)
   * Graphical (sprites, etc).
+  * (Maybe an event listener?
+For example, if it collides with something, it could reveal itself or something)

 Entities stored as array of bitmasks (`int` probably works) and flat arrays of components